PEOPLE-INSIDE/people-inside/README.md

 ![architecture](./projects/img/architecture.png)

-And this picture depicts out actual test environment.<br>
+And this picture depicts our actual test environment.<br>
 On the right is the arduino case we made.
 We recommend you using a 3D printer when making your own.

 ![environment](./projects/img/environment.png) ![case](./projects/img/case.jpg)